Requirements for the Student Affairs Administration Master’s Program

 Students must successfully complete a certifying examination during the semester they intend to graduate.
 To sit for the exam, students must have:

-- Completed the 7 SAA MA required core courses:
+- Completed seven (7) SAA MA required core courses:

 - EAD 805, 870, 871, 873, 874, 875, 889

-- Completed at least one practicum (including submission of all required paperwork)
+- Completed their required practicum (including submission of all required paperwork)